 We revel in this diversity and hope that eventually we might have more of a mixture of races, ethnicities, classes and sexual orientations.
 We pride ourselves on our support of a wide spectrum of beliefs and practices and think pluralism is not only the best moral course, but also expands our horizons and greatly enriches our lives.
 We are a warm and friendly church, very much wanting to connect to God and each other.

-We have a small but active Christian Education program concentrating on Adult Education at the moment.
+We have a small but active Christian Education program.
 We are especially eager to have more children and teenagers in our midst.
 We delight in the way our children motivate and inspire us.

 We are a physically accessible church and very much welcome people of different strengths and abilities.
 We look forward to sharing our leadership with newcomers, yet if you prefer just to participate in Sunday worship, you are welcomed to do that also.